 Some of New England’s finest storytellers have joined forces to bring you the best in independent fiction.
 We could tell you that we have over 50 years of experience in the publishing industry.
 We could say that we’ve won awards and been nominated for other various literary accolades.
-We could point you to over twenty published titles ranging from mystery to horror to women’s fiction … but we’d rather let our stories do the talking.
-Take a look around, check us out, and if you’re interested, please subscribe to our newsletter for your free e-book of Insanity Tales, the anthology that started it all.
+We could point you to over twenty published titles ranging from mystery to horror to women’s fiction . . . but we’d rather let our stories do the talking.
+Take a look around, check us out, and if you’re interested, please subscribe to our newsletter to receive a thrilling (and free) story.
 Thanks for stopping by.
 We certainly appreciate it!

 A note from Vlad: “The Storyside is an author-centric publishing vehicle that’s taken the production stream of big publishing houses, the flexibility and low overhead of the small press, and combined them with the royalty percentages enjoyed by the independent author.
 Our production stream resembles that of a traditional publishing house.
 A manuscript goes through several different types of edits (developmental, copy, line) by multiple editors before it exits the production stream as a publishable work; the average number of edits is around eight–sometimes more.
 We enjoy the flexibility of the small press because we do as much as we can in-house to avoid financial waste.
 Our authors reap the benefits, raising their work to a high standard and earning the maximum amount of profits.”